-He acted in William Shakespeare's play, "Henry IV Part II," in the Stratford Theatre Festival at the Shakespeare Memorial Theatre in Stratford-Upon-Avon, England with Anthony Quayle, Harry Andrews, and Barbara Jefford in the cast.
+He acted in William Shakespeare's play, "Henry IV Part I," in the Stratford Theatre Festival at the Shakespeare Memorial Theatre in Stratford-Upon-Avon, England with Michael Redgrave, Anthony Quayle, Harry Andrews, and Barbara Jefford in the cast.
 John Kidd and Anthony Quayle were directors.

 4 Biographical Movies |